-Asia manager who called China Tech peak is ready to dive back in
+Asia manager who called China tech peak is ready to dive back in

 In her hunt for good deals, she's looking at three areas:

-Those shares have tanked on policy headwinds, creating an opportunity to buy.
-While it remains uncertain how the new rules will evolve, the regulation is meant to introduce more order in the sector to prevent things from getting more "messy," according to Cortesi.
+* China Internet: Those shares have tanked on policy headwinds, creating an opportunity to buy.
+While it remains uncertain how the new rules will evolve, the regulation is meant to introduce more order in the sector to prevent things from getting more "messy", according to Ms Cortesi.

-The Chinese car industry is still growing as demand is fundamentally there, in Cortesi's view.
+* China autos: The Chinese car industry is still growing as demand is fundamentally there, in Ms Cortesi's view.
 Auto sales this year were depressed as some customers rushed to buy cars in 2017 due to tax breaks, while others delayed big-ticket purchases because of the trade dispute.
-Sentiment may normalize in 2019 as the government is likely to roll out more support for the industry, she said.
+Sentiment may normalise in 2019 as the government is likely to roll out more support for the industry, she said.

-Because of tensions between China and South Korea, fewer Chinese tourists have visited the neighboring country -- but that's only temporary, according to Cortesi.
+* Korean cosmetics: Because of tensions between China and South Korea, fewer Chinese tourists have visited the neighbouring country - but that's only temporary, according to Ms Cortesi.

 "The fundamental demand from Chinese consumers and Chinese women to spend more money on cosmetics has not changed," she said.
 "And some Korean cosmetic stocks have also come down dramatically."

-In her base-case assumption, Cortesi expects the MSCI Asia index excluding Japan to rally about 20 per cent next year, mainly thanks to a recovery in valuations.
-Offshore Chinese stocks are likely to rise a bit more, if the trade tension with the U.S. doesn't deteriorate.
+In her base-case assumption, Ms Cortesi expects the MSCI Asia index excluding Japan to rally about 20 per cent next year, thanks mainly to a recovery in valuations.
+Offshore Chinese stocks are likely to rise a bit more, if the trade tension with the US doesn't deteriorate.